How Are Parental Rights And Responsibilities Decided In Ohio?

 How Are Visitation Rights Decided?

-In every case involving minor children, the court orders a specific schedule for visitation or parenting time.
-The primary consideration will be what is in the best interest of the children, however many factors are considered.
+In all cases involving minor children, the court orders a schedule for visitation and parenting time.
+The main consideration will be what is in the best interest of the children, however many factors are considered.
 Each county in Ohio has a standard order of visitation or parenting time.
 These standard orders can be changed to meet the needs of individual children.
 Each case involving visitation is fact-specific.
 It is essential that you meet with a family law attorney immediately to address your concerns, protect your rights and guide you through the complicated process of trying to obtain the level of visitation you want.

 How Is Child Support Determined?